Oil prices rise on supply cuts and political tensions in Saudi Arabia

 U.S. light crude was up 46 cents or 0.8 per cent at $57.27, just shy of this week's more than two-year high of $57.69 a barrel.

-Saudi Arabia plans to cut its crude exports by 120,000 barrels per day in December compared with November, slashing allocations to all regions, a spokesman for the energy ministry told Reuters on Thursday.
+Saudi Arabia plans to cut crude exports by 120,000 barrels per day in December from November, slashing allocations to all regions, a spokesman for the energy ministry told Reuters.

 Several traders said prices got a boost from unconfirmed rumors that Saudi King Salman would relinquish the throne to his son Crown Prince Mohammed Bin Salman.
-Similar rumors hit the market in September and October but never materialized.
+Similar rumors were spread in September and October.

-Prices got a boost earlier this week from a crackdown on corruption by the Saudi crown prince, who says he is determined to remodel his conservative country into a modern state no longer dependent on oil.
-Analysts said his arrival to the throne would add to tensions between Saudi Arabia and several countries including Iran, Lebanon and Yemen.

-Still, traders expressed caution that the rally that has pushed up Brent by more than 40 per cent since July may have run its course.
+Prices got a boost this week from a crackdown on corruption by the Saudi crown prince.
+Still, traders expressed caution that the oil price rally may have run its course after pushing up Brent more than 40 per cent since July.

+"It doesn't matter how bullish the fundamentals are ... when an asset goes vertical there is always room for a pullback and consolidation of recent price moves," said Greg McKenna, chief market strategist at brokerage AxiTrader.

 The rally has largely been driven by crude output cuts from producing nations led by the Organization of the Petroleum Exporting Countries and Russia.

-"It doesn't matter how bullish the fundamentals are ... when an asset goes vertical there is always room for a pullback and consolidation of recent price moves," said Greg McKenna, chief market strategist at brokerage AxiTrader.

 OPEC will discuss output at a meeting on Nov.
 30, and is expected to extend the limits beyond their expiry in March 2018.
-If that happens, some said the rally could still have legs.
+If that happens, some said prices could rally more.

 "With the OPEC/non-OPEC deal extension beyond March 2018 a certainty, prices may become stronger and temporarily reach the $65-$70 per barrel range in 2018," said energy consultancy FGE.